AnggaR96s/Reforestation/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## Why can't your nose be 12 inches long?
+Because then it'd be a foot!